 - Issues with sexual function

 The amount of compensation you are awarded for your cauda equina claim will depend on the severity of the injury, and the impact it has had on your life.
-Our medical negligence experts can inform you of the likely value of your claim.

 Yes there is.
 In most personal injury claims the time limit is three years from the date of injury or diagnosis.
 However, in medical negligence claims, the three-year time limit can start from when you reasonably judged that your injuries were caused by medical negligence or delayed diagnosis.